diequies/100daysofdata/README.md

 ---

+### **Day 44 of #100DaysOfData Challenge**

+Today has been a very productive day, I coded a lot, not only in Python but also in SQL, and mainly for the **Omdena** project.
+Hopefully as part of the ramping up, I re-start also my personal project of London house pricing.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today we have completed the sub-task related with MySQL database.
+I have almost zero knowledge on SQL and it has helped me to learn.
+I will try to finish MySQL by today.
+We still have to create MySQL views, which is something I have no idea.

+---

 ### **Day 43 of #100DaysOfData Challenge**

 Lately I am struggling to spend time in other things than the **Omdena** project, I guess it is because we are in the highest moment of the sub-task, but I need to find time to progress on the other items.